bertilmuth/requirementsascode/README.md

 At least Java 8 is required to use requirements as code, download and install it if necessary.

-# how to build and run a use case model
+# How to build and run a use case model
 Let's look at the general steps to building and running a model first.
 After that, you'll see a concrete code example.